-Customer service managers ensure that the needs of customers are being satisfied.
-Their aim is to provide excellent customer service and to promote this idea throughout the organisation they work for.
+Customer service managers make sure that the needs of their customers are being satisfied.
+Your aim is to provide excellent customer service and to promote this idea throughout the organisation you work for.

-They may work at various levels, from head office to the front end of the business and in most cases will be:
+You may work at various levels, from head office to the front-end of the business and in most cases will be:

-- managing a team of customer services staff;
+- managing a team of customer service staff

 - handling face-to-face enquiries from customers.